Night Guards / Anti-Snoring

 One of the most effective ways to control grinding is by wearing a nightguard.
 There are many different types and styles of nightguards – an assessment of your grinding and clenching patterns can help determine the right guard for you.

-There are two main reasons people wear night guards; bruxism (teeth grinding) or clenching.
+There are many reasons people wear night guards; bruxism (teeth grinding) clenching, and snoring.

 Panthera Anti-Snoring Device